Questions to ask after the affair has ended

 You may already know part of the answer to some of the questions.
 However, it is necessary to ask again and hear the answers directly from your partner.
 Doing so establishes a baseline, a springboard to request more details at a later point.
 This will help you in your effort as you are dealing with the infidelity.

-- Who?
+1. Who?
 Who is your paramour, your outside lover?
-Is he or she someone I know, or is he or she a complete strangers?
+Is he or she someone I know, or is he or she a stranger?
 How long have you known this person?
 Where did you meet?
 Is this person married?
 Does he or she have children?
 Does he or she know you are married?

 Try to ask these questions and listen to the answers calmly.